-According to Open Doors®, published annually by the Institute of International Education (IIE) in partnership with the U.S. Department of State's Bureau of Educational and Cultural Affairs, the overall number of Americans studying abroad for credit has more than doubled in 15 years.
-In 1998/99 there were 129,770 US Students who studied abroad, and in 2015/16, the most recent data year, there were 325,339.
-Leading destinations of US study abroad students are United Kingdom (39,140 students in 2015/16), Italy (34,894), and Spain (296,975).
+According to Open Doors®, published annually by the Institute of International Education in partnership with the U.S. Department of State's Bureau of Educational and Cultural Affairs, the overall number of Americans studying abroad for credit has more than doubled in 15 years.
+In 1998-99 there were 129,770 U.S. students who studied abroad; and in 2015-16, there were 325,339.

-A study by the American Council on Education, Mapping Internationalization on U.S. Campuses, found that in 2012 only 54% of the surveyed U.S. higher education institutions administered undergraduate study abroad programs for credit in the Academic Year 2010-2011, and that 60% did not have a full-time administrator overseeing or coordinating multiple internationalization activities or programs.
-The same study found that 42% of the U.S. higher education institutions surveyed had not sent any of their undergraduate students abroad, and 36% had sent less than 5% abroad.
+Research found by the American Council on Education and Mapping Internationalization on U.S. Campuses discovered that in 2012 only 54% of the surveyed U.S. higher education institutions administered undergraduate study abroad programs for credit in the academic year 2010-11 and that 60% did not have a full-time administrator overseeing or coordinating multiple internationalization activities or programs.
+The same study found that 42% of the U.S. higher education institutions surveyed had not sent any of their undergraduate students abroad and 36% had sent less than 5% abroad.

-Benedictine College's Florence semester program, approaching its 10-year anniversary Fall, 2016 has earned a 4.7-star rating on studyabroad101.com.
+Benedictine College's Florence semester program, approaching its 13 year anniversary this fall, has earned a 4.7-star rating on studyabroad101.com.

-Several stated they felt more marketable, independent, comfortable in foreign environments, and more confident in their travel abilities after having studied abroad.
+Several stated they felt more marketable, independent and comfortable in foreign environments.
+Additionally, many stated they felt confident in their travel abilities after having studied abroad.

 The National Survey of Student Engagement shows that Benedictine College students study abroad at a statistically significantly higher rate than students at their peer institutions.